markbenschop/debian-kubeadm/README.md

 After a minute or 2 you should see about 8 pods with status 'Running'.

+# Prometheus

 To install prometheus into the k8s cluster run

     ./03-prometheus.sh

-Check what is going on with 'kubectl get pods --all-namespaces'.
 After a few minutes all pods should be running.
+Check what is going on with

+    watch -n 4 kubectl get pods --all-namespaces